MadLogarithm/Py_pdf_excel/README.md

   - Basic extraction function
   - Simple cross page table extraction (without header or footer)
 - To do list:
-  - Cross page table extraction extraction (with header or footer)
+  - Cross page table extraction (with header or footer)
     - Idea: Directly delete the header and footer?